SleepyLili/adaptive-game-assistant/README.md

 teacher tell them what branch they were choosing.
 It would also simplify some testing scenarios.

-- A "dry run" mode for testing
+- A "dry run mode" for testing

 Sometimes, it'd be nice to turn off the assistant's underlying calls to Vagrant, to speed up testing of features, config files, etc.